hackolade/docker/Studio/README.md

 Assuming that a valid Hackolade model file called *`model.json`* is placed in the *`data`* subfolder of the location where the container is being run:

-`docker-compose run --rm hackoladeStudioCLI hackolade genDoc --model=/home/hackolade/Documents/data/model.json --format=html --doc=/home/hackolade/Documents/data/doc.html`
+`docker compose run --rm hackoladeStudioCLI genDoc --model=/home/hackolade/Documents/data/model.json --format=html --doc=/home/hackolade/Documents/data/doc.html`

 This example can be adjusted to run any CLI command, as documented [here](https://hackolade.com/help/CommandLineInterface.html).